komar41/vigma/README.md

 conda activate ./envs
 jupyter notebook
 ```
-Now start using the Python API inside existing or new Jupyter notebooks.
+Afterward, you can start using the Python API inside existing or new Jupyter notebooks.

 ⚠️ Follow this [link](https://github.com/komar41/vigma/blob/main/notebooks/README.md) to learn how to use the **VIGMA** Python API.